-“Site configuration tasks are therefore perfect for automation”, explains Dr. Jarno Niemelä, the technical lead of Elisa SON.
+“Site configuration tasks are therefore perfect for automation”, explains Dr. Jarno Niemelä, the technical lead of the automation.
 “It replaces a work element nobody really loves anyhow, saving time and money and improving the customer experience”.

 To show that also such use cases can make a big difference we are here looking at three use cases together: